 The days and weeks after the birth can feel like a bit of a roller-coaster.
 There is no guide book for how anyone should feel.
 I remember feeling quite overwhelmed with love and was probably flooded with oxytocin (that’s the love hormone).
 And because I didn’t have a baby to care for, I wasn’t sure where to put all these positive feelings.
 But whilst the hormones were running wild, I never felt a sense of loss or grief for the baby.
 I felt some sadness that my role as a surrogate had finished, and that my intended parents might be too busy to hang out with me.
 But I did not grieve for the loss of the baby.
 I had lots of people assuming that I was grieving, that “it must be hard,” but truthfully, it was amazing and complex, but it was not hard.

 There is something that I think we can take away from surrogacy as part of the human experience.
 Society has very clear ideas of what motherhood should be like, and how mothers should behave.
 We are expected to enjoy every second of motherhood, and feel absolutely devoted and connected to our children, 100% of the time.
 I think surrogacy challenges this idea – I gave birth to a baby, genetically related to me, and I gave her to someone else to raise, and did not grieve for her.
 There is scientific research that shows that what we might consider ‘maternal instinct’ is in fact an increase in oxytocin, and which anyone can experience, even if they have not birthed the baby.
+Research by Professor Ruth Feldman shows that a father’s (or non-birth parent’s) brain is just as sensitive to structural and hormonal changes as the birth mother.
+The Netflix series Babies explores that research.
 It was indeed what I observed – my intended parents responded to the baby the way I responded to my two children when they were born.
 On the other hand, I did not respond to the baby in the same way.
 I likened it to how I might respond if my friends had a baby.
 I love the baby, I think she’s amazing, but I did not feel any ‘instinct’ to care for her or respond to her needs.
 In fact, the idea that I might have to care for her was, frankly, terrifying.

 It can also seem rather reductive, to suggest that a surrogate must grieve when she hands over a baby that was intended for other people to raise.
 It says that women are slaves to our hormones and our ‘motherly instinct’ and that we are simple creatures not capable of complex emotions – like loving a child and not wanting to care for it.
 The more I learn about surrogacy and motherhood, the more I know that humans are complex and capable of a range of thoughts and emotions.